 (1) Initiation of General Education Requirement Changes.
-Individuals proposing general education curriculum, will submit a completed general education rationale form to the general education committee.
-After the general education committee acts on the proposal and, if approved, the chair of the general education committee completes a program change form and sends it to the FSCC chair.
+Individuals proposing general education curriculum, will submit a completed general education rationale proposal through Curriculog to the general education committee (process will go through normal approvals).
+After the general education committee acts on the proposal and, if approved, the chair of the general education committee completes a program change proposal and submits it through Curriculog to the FSCC chair.

 If a proposed addition is a new course or an existing course with changes, the initial approval for the individual course first rests with the faculty senate curriculum committee.
-After the course has been approved, the originating department attaches the general education rationale form and description of the proposed change to the general education committee.
-After the general education committee acts on the proposal and, if approved, the chair of the general education committee completes a program change form and sends it to the FSCC chair.
+After the course has been approved, the originating department attaches the general education rationale proposal and description of the proposed change to the general education committee.
+After the general education committee acts on the proposal and, if approved, the chair of the general education committee submits a general education program change proposal and submits it through Curriculog it to the FSCC chair.

 The FSCC lists the general education program change in the curriculum summary log.
 The academic community has two weeks to respond to the curriculum summary log.
 Following the two weeks, the FSCC acts on the proposal, the chair adds a memo documenting curriculum committee action, and he/she sends it to the general education committee chair to be placed on the faculty senate agenda for action.
 The faculty senate chair then submits the faculty senate action to the provost.

-(2) Timeline.
-Provided that proposals do not require clarification and revision, they should proceed through the process without delay in one quarter or less.
-Extended time may be needed for proposals which must be reviewed by CTL, the general education committee, graduate council, the faculty senate, and the BOT.
-The originator has the responsibility to track the progress of the curriculum movement.
-Curriculum forms should not remain in any campus office more than 10 working days.
+(A) Provided that proposals do not require clarification and revision, they should proceed through the process without delay in one quarter or less.
+Extended time may be needed for proposals which must be reviewed by teacher education executive council, the general education committee, graduate council, the faculty senate, and the BOT.
+The originator has the responsibility to track the progress of the curriculum movement through Curriculog.
+Curriculum proposals should not remain in any campus office more than 10 working days.

 (3) Review Process.
-The process must include checks for (a) consistency of course/program with department goals, (b) academic integrity, (c) clarity of student learning outcomes and assessment plans, and (d) availability of sufficient funds.
-Deans begin the review process.
+The process must include checks for (a) consistency of course/program with department goals, (b) academic integrity, (c) clarity of student learning outcomes and assessment plans and (d) availability of sufficient funds.
 New degree programs are forwarded to the associate provost for review of completeness according to NWCCU requirements.
 If additional information is required, the proposal will be returned to the dean.
-If the proposal is complete, it is forwarded to registrar services.
-All other curriculum proposals are forwarded by the dean directly to registrar services.
+If the proposal is complete and ready to submit, the department will launch the new program through Curriculog and will follow appropriate approval steps.
+All curriculum proposals are forwarded to registrar services.
 The proposals are checked for availability of course number, clarity and accuracy of course description, title, credits, cross listings, and arithmetic.
-If errors have been identified the proposals are returned to the dean and the dean’s office in turn contacts the department to make corrections or additions.
-When appropriate, registrar services send the proposal to CTL and/or to the graduate office.
-Upon approval by the graduate office and/or CTL, the proposal is sent to the provost’s office.
-The provost’s office prepares a curriculum summary log for review by the FSCC and distributes it electronically to the academic community before action by the FSCC and/or the faculty senate.
+If errors have been identified the proposals are returned to the originator to make corrections or additions.
+When appropriate, registrar services send the proposal to teacher education executive council and/or to the graduate office.
+Upon approval by the graduate office and/or teacher education executive council, the proposal is sent to the associate provost’s office.
+The associate provost’s office prepares a curriculum summary log and/or an agenda for review by the FSCC.
+Once reviewed, the log/agenda is distributed electronically to the academic community before action by the FSCC and/or the faculty senate.
 New degree program proposals are reviewed by the board of trustees.
-Rejected proposals will be returned to the dean with an explanation.
+Rejected proposals will be returned to the originator with an explanation.

 (4) Any member of the academic community can request a hold on FSCC action by submitting a completed hold petition form.